choria-legacy/marionette-collective/website/simplerpc/agents.md

 This will set the setting to whatever is the config file of "" if unset.

 ## Accessing the Input
-As you see from the echo example our input is easy to get to by just looking in *request.data*, this would be a Hash of exactly what was sent in by the client in the original request.
+As you see from the echo example our input is easy to get to by just looking in *request*, this would be a Hash of exactly what was sent in by the client in the original request.

 The request object is in instance of *MCollective::RPC::Request*, you can also gain access to the following: